matteobaccan/dbchat/README.md

 ## 🗃️ Supported Databases

-DBMCP works with virtually any database (as long as it has a JDBC driver)
+DBChat works with virtually any database (as long as it has a JDBC driver)

 ### Popular Databases
 - **MySQL** / **MariaDB** - Web applications and e-commerce